detectiveHLH/get-slide-direction/README.md

-# get-slide-direction
+<h1 align="center">get-slide-direction</h1>
-Get the finger slide direction in H5 pages.
+Get the finger slide direction easily in your H5 pages.